Named for its creeping vines of thick round leaves, the String of Nickels plant is a really unique tropical terrarium species.

 Native to a wide variety of East Asian countries, in the wild Dischidia nummularia is an epiphyte and lives in the canopy – wrapped around tree trunks and cascading off branches.

 So, naturally, it’s going to look best in a terrarium when mounted high on the background (or larger driftwood branches).

-The waxy, succulent leaves are usually a pale green colour but can sometimes take on a bronze/yellowy sheen.
-This plant species loves a hot and humid terrarium environment, and will do great in a setup with lots of hardscape to climb.
+The waxy, succulent leaves are usually a pale green color but can sometimes take on a bronze/yellowy sheen.
+This plant species loves a hot and humid terrarium environment and will do great in a setup with lots of hardscapes to climb.